🌶 Hot take: Using the to-do app as the Hello World was a big step back for teaching devs.— Jonnie Hallman (@destroytoday) July 31, 2018

 Here’s my pitch:

-Gatsby opens with what you need to know, polishes up what you think you know, and runs everything else under the hood.
+Gatsby starts with what you need to know, polishes what you think you know, and puts everything else under the hood.

 Prefer to drive at a slower pace?
 This is for you.